 Italy's Brignone leads after 1st run at Aspen giant slalom

-Shiffrin and Worley have both won three giant slalom races this season.
-Shiffrin already has clinched the slalom and overall titles.
+Shiffrin and Worley both won three giant slalom races this season.
+The 22-year-old Shiffrin already clinched the slalom and overall titles.

 On Sunday, in front of an adoring Aspen crowd, Shiffrin was presented the crystal globe for the overall.
 She broke out in tears.

 ''It's hard to describe what I was thinking up there.
 I had no thoughts,'' said Shiffrin, who captured the overall by 318 points over Ilka Stuhec of Slovenia. ''That's when the emotion comes, when I'm not thinking.
 I don't always have that emotion.

 ''It's sort of sad it's over. ...
 There are so many emotional roller-coasters, that you just want to take a nap for three days straight.''

 Next season, the Olympic slalom champion plans to add more speed races to her repertoire.

 ''My goal right now is to race in speed in the Olympics,'' Shiffrin said. ''I will still focus on my main events, but as I get older and more confident and stronger, I can add more speed.''